-What’s the most important qualification for any job, the key ingrediant of every strong team and the one skill that is indispensable to employers?
+What’s the most important qualification for any job, the key ingredient of every strong team and the one skill that is indispensable to employers?

 Communication skills, of course.
 Also known as, soft skills, social skills, conversation skills.

-Every conversation is an improvisation, which makes us all improvisors.
-Not just comedy show actors, jazz musicians and the incredibly entertaining mayor of Toronto.
+Every conversation is an improvisation, which means we’re all improvisers, not just comedians, jazz musicians and politicians.

-I had the honour of spending a few life-transforming hours in an improvisation workshop with the amazing Lisa Merchant from Second City Toronto.
 Lisa is a Canadian celebrity who’s won three comedy awards and been nominated for a Gemini.
-Check out Lisa’s bio.

-She taught us how to have the kind of conversations that build trust and spark relationships.
+Lisa taught us how to have conversations that build trust and spark relationships.

-Lisa led us through a series of games that showed us how to make small adjustments in our words have a huge impact on the quality of the interactions.
+Lisa led us through a series of games that showed us how to make small adjustments in our words that have a huge impact on how others react to us.

 8 improvisation techniques to dramatically improve your communication skills